The First Texian Macabre Arena Ballad (The extended free-fallen edition)

 Rummage like garbage, the dead Texian

-A Falling Alamo Star, taking one last twinkle and dying breath
+A Falling Alamo Star, taking one last twinkle upon the sky

-Written on the wall, I can't remember the names
+Written on walls, I can't remember the names

 A folktale arena is where I first saw your face